$0 Alaska Foster Care Quick-Start Checklist

 • ACRF, which connects families to support resources and may know of available respite options in your region

 In rural areas, respite is genuinely scarce.
 The same shortage of licensed homes that creates the overall placement crisis means there are fewer available caregivers to provide relief care.
 If you are fostering in a bush community or a small regional hub, you need to build your respite network before you need it — not after.
-This often means pursuing licensure for a trusted family member or friend so they can serve as a formal respite provider rather than an unlicensed caretaker.
+Build a network of trusted alternative caregivers who meet OCS approval and fingerprint requirements; do not assume an unapproved caretaker can provide care.

 What respite care reimburses: